 PROMISING LINEMEN . . .
 Jay McBride and Dave Fulford, a pair of rock-built tackles, have South High Coach David Tollefson buzzing about team's possibilities in Bay League this season.
 Both have unexpectedly bolstered team strength at those spots, once be-lieved to be team weap points.
-Herald Photo).
+Herald Photo). spots, once be-Herald Photo).

-game for the first time, partic-ularly the old time stars who are long at the waistline and short at breath, received the new version of the popular pastime with enthusiasm and are looking forward eagerly to the start of the coming season, according to Moon the start of the coming season, according to Moon.
-Present plans call for the opening of gymnasiums during the months of November and December to enable the players and teams to get in condition for league play, slated to begin during the first week of January.
+according to Moon.
+Present plans call for the opening of gymnasiums during the months of November and December to enable the play-ers and teams to get in condi-tion for league play, slated to begin during the first week of January.
 Also in the planning stages are regulation basket-ball leagues.

-Providing fhat sufficient in-terest can be generated, lea-gues will be formed in the fol-lowing classifications; Open, Church, Industrial, and Facul-ty All persons who are interty, All persons who are inter-ested in participating in any of these leagues, as a player, team manager or team sponsor, are urged to contact Moon at the Bearenting Office 151 the Recreation Office, 1511 Cravens Ave., or phone FAir fax 8-4108
+stages are regulation basket-ball leagues.
+Providing that sufficient in-terest can be generated, lea-gues will be formed in the following classifications; Open, Church, Industrial, and Facul-ty.
+All persons who are inter-ested in participating in any of these leagues, as a player, team manager or team sponsor, are urged to contact Moon at the Becreastion Office 1511 1511 the Recreation Office, 1511 Cravens Ave., or phone FAir-fax 8-4108.